 CHURCH SCHOOL CLASSES – Sunday

 Sunday, February 28, 10:00 – 11:00 a.m., Bob Trouteaud hosts and facilitates a discussion of a new, more honest way to love and appreciate God’s Word as understood through the teachings of evangelical author, Peter Enns.
 We will read and discuss five biblical texts to see “What the Bible Has to Say to Us Today” in the light of what we now know about the life, death, and resurrections of Jesus Christ.
 This week we will consider the Book of Jonah.
 Contact Bob for an invitation to participate, [email protected]

 Upper Room Class

-Sunday, January 17, 9:45 – 10:45 a.m., Steve Rathbun hosts and different class volunteers facilitate discussion using Ali Nazar’s book, Five Pillars.
+Sunday, February 28, 9:45 – 10:45 a.m., Steve Rathbun hosts and different class volunteers facilitate discussion using Brian McLaren’s book, Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?
+Christian Identity in a Multi-Faith World.
 If you would like to participate, please contact Steve at [email protected], to receive your ZOOM invitation.